HimbeerserverDE/www/htdocs/guide/kppp.md

 ioctl(ctlfd, PPPIOCATTCHAN, &chindex);
 ```

-This is where LCP and authentication packets will arrive.
+This is where LCP and authentication packets are going to arrive.
 However
 the full PPP header is included (PPPoE is not).

 Finally we create a generic PPP unit.
 This is the actual `ppp0` interface